reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 }
 ```

 It's a simple interface that returns a `Flowable` of `MessageBatch` objects.
 This `Flowable` can be a steady stream of messages, or a paginated one like in the figure above, or whatever else.
-The implementation of this interface decides the way in which messages are being fetched from a source.
+The implementation of this interface decides how messages are being fetched from a source.

 ### `MessageHandler`